-Our Nursery has provision for 52 children, accessed through morning or afternoon placements.
+Our Nursery has provision for 26 children during each session.
 Children are eligible to attend the nursery at 3 years old.

 Home-Academy Links

 The Academy has developed a Home-Academy Agreement to help families and the Academy work in partnership.
 The Academy also has a text messaging service and website (www.ohacademy.co.uk) to enable parents to be kept up to date with events.